opencor/webapp/README.md

 1. **OpenCOR:** a desktop application that can be run on [Intel](https://en.wikipedia.org/wiki/List_of_Intel_processors)-based and [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family)-based [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows), [Linux](https://en.wikipedia.org/wiki/Linux), and [macOS](https://en.wikipedia.org/wiki/MacOS) machines; and
 2. **OpenCOR's Web app:** a [Web app](https://en.wikipedia.org/wiki/Web_application) that can be run on a Web browser.

-The main difference between the two versions is that models in OpenCOR are, by default, compiled while they can only be interpreted in OpenCOR's Web app.

 ## Prerequisites

 To build OpenCOR and OpenCOR's Web app, you need to install [Node.js](https://nodejs.org/) and [npm](https://npmjs.com/), which you can do from [here](https://nodejs.org/en/download/package-manager).
 Then, you need to install [pnpm](https://pnpm.io/):